okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 These two characteristics are treated independently by modern operating systems:
 	- the unit of dispatching is referred to as a `thread` or lightweight process
 	- the unit of resource ownership is referred to as a `process` or `task`

+## Multithreading

+The ability of an OS to support multiple, concurrect paths of execution within a single process